CLOSE SEARCH

 • Intellectual property – whether the beneficiary is granted an appropriate license to use and reproduce drawings and other intellectual property.

-TP Rights are increasingly popular.
-This is because CW can be administratively more cumbersome, they require an additional ‘standalone’ document to be drafted, signed and dated, whereas TP Rights can be granted via a simple notice, and nothing needs to be signed.
-That said, we see that typically CW are the preferred option.
-We suspect the reason for this is the reassurance offered by a physical document; it offers greater comfort.
+Third party rights are common where saving costs and speed are priorities.
+Collateral warranties can be administratively more cumbersome and require an additional ‘standalone’ document to be drafted, signed and dated, whereas third party rights can be granted via a simple notice, and nothing needs to be signed.

 How we can help